Steps to Get a Mortgage: A Checklist for U.S. Homebuyers

 Introduction

 Getting a mortgage involves several steps from preparation to closing.
 This checklist walks you through each stage so you know what to expect and what to do.
-For a purchase, you may get pre-approved before or while house hunting; for a refinance, you apply when you are ready.
+For a purchase, you typically get pre-approved before or while house hunting, then apply formally once your offer is accepted.
+For a refinance, you apply when you are ready.
+First-time homebuyers often benefit from understanding the full flow before starting.

 Step 1: Check Your Credit

 Review your credit report and score.
-Lenders use credit to qualify you and set your rate.
+Lenders use credit to qualify you and set your interest rate.
 Fix errors, pay down debt if possible, and avoid new credit inquiries before applying.
-See our guide on What Credit Score Is Needed for a Mortgage
+A higher score can mean a lower rate and a lower mortgage payment.
+See Credit Score for Mortgage.

 Step 2: Get Pre-Approved or Prequalified

 Pre-approval involves verification of your finances and a credit check.
-Prequalification is typically a quick estimate.
-For house hunting, pre-approval is stronger.
-See Mortgage Pre-Approval Process and Pre-Approval vs Pre-Qualification
+Prequalification is typically a quick estimate without full verification.
+For house hunting, pre-approval is stronger—it shows sellers you can obtain financing and gives you an estimated loan amount and rate.
+See Mortgage Pre-Approval Process and Pre-Approval vs Pre-Qualification.

 Step 3: Shop Lenders (Optional but Recommended)

-Compare rates and fees from multiple lenders.
+Compare interest rates and closing costs from multiple lenders.
 Apply within a short window (e.g., 14–45 days) so credit inquiries are typically counted as one.
-Compare Loan Estimates when you receive them.
+Compare Loan Estimates when you receive them—look at the loan amount, rate, mortgage payment, and total costs.
+See Loan Estimate Explained and What Are Closing Costs.

 Step 4: Submit Your Application

 When you have a purchase contract (or for refinance, when you are ready), submit your formal application.
 Provide pay stubs, W-2s, tax returns, bank statements, and ID.
-The lender will provide a Loan Estimate within 3 business days.
-See Mortgage Application Process
+The lender will provide a Loan Estimate within 3 business days under TRID.
+It shows your loan amount, interest rate, mortgage payment, and closing costs.
+See Mortgage Application Process and Mortgage Application Documents.

 Step 5: Underwriting and Appraisal

 The lender reviews your application (underwriting) and orders an appraisal.
 Respond quickly to any document requests.
-You may receive conditional approval.
-See Mortgage Underwriting Explained and Mortgage Approval Process
+You may receive conditional approval with items to clear.
+The appraisal verifies the property value for the loan amount.
+See Mortgage Underwriting Explained and Mortgage Approval Process.

 Step 6: Clear to Close and Closing Disclosure

 Once conditions are met, you receive clear to close.
 The lender sends the Closing Disclosure at least 3 business days before closing.
-Review it and compare to your Loan Estimate.
+Review it and compare to your Loan Estimate—check the loan amount, interest rate, mortgage payment, and closing costs.
+TRID requires this waiting period so you can review final numbers before signing.

 Step 7: Closing